kshapovalenko/kshapovalenko/README.md

 I enjoy solving complex yet meaningful problems to improve the way people live their lives.

 - 🔥 Working on AI, health wearables, and neurotech
-- 🎓 Data science and AI at Carnegie Mellon
+- 🎓 AI @ Carnegie Mellon
 - 🇺🇦 Born and raised in Ukraine

 ### Connect with Me